Living On Campus

 Title IX - Sexual Misconduct, Harassment, and Discrimination Policy 5420E

-The College strives to create a campus community free from sexual misconduct harassment, and discrimination.
-In working to achieve this intent, the College commits to:
+The College is dedicated to fostering a campus community that is free from sexual misconduct, harassment, and discrimination.
+To achieve this goal, the College is committed to:

-• Respond to complaints or reports of prohibited conduct without prejudice and in a reasonably prompt time frame;
+• Responding to complaints or reports of prohibited conduct without prejudice and in a timely manner.

-• Take action to stop sexual misconduct and prevent recurrences;
+• Taking action to halt sexual misconduct and prevent its recurrence.

-• Take action to remediate any adverse effects of such conduct on campus by providing advocacy, support and appropriate referral services for recipients of the behavior; and
+• Remedying any adverse effects of such conduct on campus by offering advocacy, support, and appropriate referral services to those affected.

-• Educate individuals and promoting discussions on sex or gender discrimination, sexual misconduct, and sexual violence.
+• Educating individuals and facilitating discussions on sex or gender discrimination, sexual misconduct, and sexual violence.

-All forms of prohibited conduct under this procedure are regarded as serious college offenses, and proven violations will result in discipline, including the possibility of separation from the College.
-State and federal laws also address conduct that may meet the College’s definitions of prohibited conduct, and criminal investigation and prosecution may take place independently of any disciplinary action instituted by the College.
+All forms of prohibited conduct under this procedure are considered serious offenses, and proven violations will result in disciplinary action, including possible separation from the College.
+Additionally, state and federal laws address behavior that may align with the College's definitions of prohibited conduct, and criminal investigation and prosecution may occur independently of any disciplinary measures taken by the College.

 • Campus Protective Services